shinich39/comfyui-run-partially/README.md

 ## Usage

-- Add node > utils > Skip
+- Add node > utils > Break

-Drag and drop images on Skip node to run full workflow directly.
+Drag and drop images on Break node to run full-workflow directly.
-Workflows will added on queue with skipped nodes.
+Workflows will added on queue with broken nodes.

 ## Acknowledgements